igormukhin/binocular-fusion-trainer/README.md

 [x] Exercise for inner muscle stretching

-[ ] Recenter images when changing window size
+[x] Recenter images when changing window size

+[ ] Adds more entertaining eye image animation (line randomly flying dot with tail)

 [ ] Add option to enable movement only for one eye